 The working groups are set up to perform tasks in well-defined subjects including professional, strategic, control, budgeting or other demarcated duties and also to help take up common positions and adopt common stances.
 They discharge their respective activities on the basis of their own work plan with an objective to attain the objective set out in the resolution of the President of NOJ about their establishment.

-The primary goal of the formation and functioning of the working groups is to provide thorough preparation leading to NOJ’s decisions and thereby contributing to the transparency and predictability of the judicial and administrational work of the judicial organisation.
+The primary objective of the working groups is to ensure that NOJ decisions are based on careful preparation and, thereby, can contribute to the transparency and predictability of the judicial and administrative work of the judicial organisation.